Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: Null Geodesics and Effective Potential of the ATSW in the Kalb-Ramond Field

+Where $p_R^{r_1}$ denotes the value of $p^{r_1}$ on the thin shell.
+By further combining Eqs.~(\ref{eq7}) and ~(\ref{eqAAA}), the relationship between the impact parameters $b_1$ and $b_2$ for spacetime $M_1$ and spacetime $M_2$ can be derived as follows

-To study the effects of the charge $Q$ and the Lorentz-violating parameter $l$ on the photon sphere radius $r_p$ and the critical collision parameter $b_c$, calculations were conducted using the formula for the photon sphere radius with $M_1=1$ and $M_2=1.2$.
-The results are shown in Table 1 and Table 2.
-Based on the relevant research, the charge $Q$ is limited to the range from $0$ to $0.6$, and the Lorentz-violating parameter $l$ is limited to the range from $0$ to $0.1$.
+To study the effects of the charge $Q$ and the Lorentz-violation parameter $l$ on the photon sphere radius $r_{p h_i}$ and the critical collision parameter $b_{c_i}$, calculations were conducted using the formula for the photon sphere radius with $M_1=1$ and $M_2=1.2$.
+The results are shown in Table.~(\ref{T1}) and ~(\ref{T2}).
+And the variations of the photon sphere radius and its corresponding area with respect to the charge $Q$ and the Lorentz-violation parameter $l$ are plotted in Figs.~\ref{S1}~and ~\ref{S2}~.
+Based on the relevant research, the charge $Q$ is limited to the range from $0$ to $0.5$, and the Lorentz-violation parameter $l$ is limited to the range from $0$ to $0.1$.
 It was observed that when $Q=0$ and $l=0$, the scenario corresponds to the Schwarzschild ATSW, and when $l=0$, it corresponds to the Reissner-Nordstr\"om case.
+From Figs.~\ref{S1}~,~\ref{S2}~ and Table.~(\ref{T1}),~(\ref{T2}), it is observed that the impact parameter $b_{c_{i}}$, photon sphere radius $r_{p_{i}}$, and the corresponding enclosed area $S_{p_{i}}$ decrease with increasing charge $Q$ and Lorentz-violation parameter $l$.

-The effective potential energies of BH and ATSW in the KR field are depicted in Fig. ~\ref{A1}~ and ~\ref{A2}~, respectively.
-By examining the effective potential energy of BH (with charge $Q=0.3$) in Fig.~\ref{A1}~(a) and ~\ref{A2}~(a), we discern three distinct photon trajectories as illustrated in the diagram on the lower right side.
+The effective potential energies of BH and ATSW in the KR field are depicted in Figs. ~\ref{A1}~ and ~\ref{A2}~, respectively.
+By examining the effective potential energy of BH (with charge $Q=0.3$) in Figs.~\ref{A1}~(a) and ~\ref{A2}~(a), we discern three distinct photon trajectories as illustrated in the diagram on the lower right side.
 For the scenario where $l=0.01$ and $Q=0.1$, as shown by the black line in Fig.~\ref{A1}~, when $b_1>b_{c_1}=5.11841$, the gravitational influence results in the deflection of the photon trajectory.
 When $b_1=b_{c_1}$, the photon will perpetually orbit around the BH in a circular path.
 When $b_1<b_{c_1}$, due to the intense gravitational force, the photon will directly plunge into the BH.
-Furthermore, it is noted that with the increase in charge $Q$ and the Lorentz-violating parameter $l$, the effective potential energy of the BH also rises, and the position corresponding to the peak shifts inward.
+Furthermore, it is noted that with the increase in charge $Q$ and the Lorentz-violation parameter $l$, the effective potential energy of the BH also rises, and the position corresponding to the peak shifts inward.